 If water consumption continues at current rates, the overdraft of the sole-source aquifer ultimately threatens the economic viability of the community.
 Future costs of water and uncertainty of supply make planning difficult.
 This issue is a deterrent to growth, impacting the demographics of those willing to invest in the community-both businesses and residential housing.
-The Borrego Water District is awaiting a U.S. Geological Survey report on the status of the aquifer, expected in Spring 2009.
+The Borrego Water District has preliminary results from a U.S. Geological Survey report on the status of the aquifer, which estimates that the underlying aquifer has sufficient water in storage to serve the community for the next 50 to 100 years.
+The number is preliminary, and could be fine tuned as the model is calibrated; it also has been arrived to without any consideration of policy modifications that will be taken to mitigate the overdrafting of the groundwater basin.